liamgauthier/Turing-Machine-Sim/README.md

 ## What is a Turing Machine?

-A turing machine is a theoretical machine that can perform any algorithm using only Alan Turing's six primitive methods.
+A Turing machine is a theoretical machine that can perform any algorithm using only Alan Turing's six primitive methods.
 The six primitives are:

 1. Move one position left in memory
 2. Move one position right in memory